ehkfsjdi/Starred-Repo-API/README.md

 To retrieve starred repositories after authentication: curl http://localhost:8000/starred

+// PS.
+In cli mode, the token stays in memory until overwritten or the .token file is removed

 ## Testing
 To test the application, run the tests using pytest with the following command: pytest

+// Make sure all the requirements for tests are fullfilled